 Investment opportunities can be found at any hour.
 So, react immediately to market-moving news and capture more market opportunities when convenient for you.
 You can trade over 10,000 US Stocks and ETFs, US Equity Index options, US Treasuries – and more - around the clock.
 Interactive Brokers’ dual market centers ensure reliable and dependable overnight trading on your timetable.

 RBC, Canada's largest bank by total assets, has seen its total assets increase significantly over the past few decades.
-Since 1996, RBC's total assets have grown from $191.5 billion to $2.242 trillion by April 2025, growing almost 12 times.
+Since 1996, RBC's total assets have grown from $191.5 billion to $2.3 trillion by the end of October 2025, growing almost 11 times.

-Although RBC has had an early lead, TD has been closing the gap in recent years with particularly accelerated growth post-2010, increasing its total assets by over 19-fold over the same period to $2.064 trillion as of April 2025.
+Although RBC has had an early lead, TD has been closing the gap in recent years with particularly accelerated growth post-2010, increasing its total assets by over 19-fold over the same period to $2.1 trillion as of end of October 2025.
 However, TD's growth has been chiefly in the US, where recently it has received significant reputational and financial blows, while RBC has grown in the much safer Canadian market.

 Plans starting from $500 per month